svanderburg/nijs/README.md

 An object that inherits from the `NixASTNode` prototype also indirectly inherits from `NixObject`.
 This means that we can directly attach such an object to any other AST object.
-The generator uses the underlying `toNixAST()` function to automatically attach its AST representation.
+The generator uses the underlying `toNixAST()` function to automatically convert it to its AST representation.

 For example, we can also define the GNU Hello package as an object composed by a constructor function: